jasgrewal/cancerscope/tutorial/README.md

 ```

 ### Interpreting the output
 The sample index is the order the samples were read in.
-The 'label' is the predicted class. "\_[N,T]S" indicates a healthy normal (N) or a tumour type (T).
+The `label` is the predicted class. `\_[N,T]S` indicates a healthy normal (N) or a tumour type (T).
 The tumor codes follow TCGA naming guidelines.
 Please refer to the publication for detailed names.

-The 'pred' is the prediction confidence for the 'label', from the models listed in the column 'models'.
-The 'freq' is the count of models whose top-prediction was 'label'.
-The 'freq' column matches the number of columns listed in 'models'.
+The `pred` is the prediction confidence for the `label`, from the models listed in the column `models`.
+The `freq` is the count of models whose top-prediction was `label`.
+The `freq` column matches the number of columns listed in `models`.

-The 'rank_pred' ranks the predictions per sample.
-In cases where the voting was unanimous, you see that the sample has a single rank (rank_pred = 1), and freq = 5.
+The `rank_pred` ranks the predictions per sample.
+In cases where the voting was unanimous, you see that the sample has a single rank (`rank_pred` == 1), and `freq` == 5.

 In some instances in the example above, the prediction is split between two classes.
-The user can pick the highest ranked prediction for each case (rank_pred == 1), or use their better judgement to infer the results.
+The user can pick the highest ranked prediction for each case (`rank_pred` == 1), or use their better judgement to infer the results.

 #### Why don't I just use the top-ranked prediction?
 The intrepretation of confidence can be nuanced in some cases.